0chain/zwalletcli/README.md

 1. Wallet has enough tokens
 2. Node ID is valid
-3. Node has available delegate
+3. Node has an available delegate

 ### Getting the stake pools of a wallet - `mn-user-info`